asantibanez/livewire-charts/README.md

 - `LivewireAreaChart` uses `AreaChartModel` to set up data points, events and other ui customizations.
 - `LivewireRadarChart` uses `RadarChartModel` to set up data points, events and other ui customizations.
 - `LivewireTreeMapChart` uses `TreeMapChartModel` to set up data blocks, events and other ui customizations.
+- `LivewireRadialChart` uses `RadialChartModel` to set up data bars, events and other ui customizations.

 For example, to render a column chart, we can create an instance of `ColumnChartModel` and add some data to it
 ```php